banesbitt24/nix/README.md

 - Experimental features enabled: `nix-command`, `flakes`
 - Electron apps configured for native Wayland support
 - Fractional scaling set to 1.175 for optimal display
+- Secrets managed with sops-nix using age encryption
+- SSH keys and API keys never stored in plaintext in git
+- MPRIS integration for media control in waybar bottom bar

 ## 🤝 Contributing